 You can see we have swatches down in the swatches panel.

 The other important thing to notice is that we have maintained the document color mode.
 You will see that the document color mode in the original was quick and our new working file is also in quick document color mode.
 The next step is to set all of the individual components that make up your logo inside the logo builder window of Logo Package Express.
-You'll see that we ask for a Logo mark, Logotyp and a Tagline.
+You'll see that we ask for a Logo mark, Logotype and a Tagline.
 You don't need to include all of these components if your logo doesn't have them.

 But please set the components that are included in your logo.
 In this example, we have a Logo mark, which it could be a symbol or an icon, but it's usually the graphic element of your logo.

-So I'll click set Logotyp in the Logotyp area and then I will select the eco power component and set that as Tagline.
+So I'll click set Logotype in the Logotype area and then I will select the eco power component and set that as Tagline.
 OK, so I've made a mistake when I select the eco power and I forgot to include the R. That's all right.
 I can go up to the trash icon in the upper right corner of the thumbnail, press it and now I can go back and reset this entire component.
 If for some reason you have a really light colored component, you can also come up to the upper left corner and press the invert button.

 And this is going to switch the background to a dark color so that you can better preview your lighter artwork.